HeinvR/heinvr.github.io/_posts/2023-12-9-hello-world!.md

 - To keep my heartrate down and keep my environment happy, it would be wise to avoid frontend coding as much as possible.
 - I would like it to be low maintenance and secure.

 After searching a while I came across [Jekyll](https://jekyllrb.com/) and this was exactly what I needed.
 Just a static website with no updates to install.
-And with GitHub pages I can host it for free!
+And by using [GitHub Pages](https://pages.github.com/) I can host it for free!
 I also found a suitable [theme](https://github.com/cotes2020/chirpy-starter) to get me started and decided to give this one a go.

 ## Setup Jekyll on Windows
 To install Jekyll I took the following steps.